 Infrared Lighting Video

 The Phasm Cam by Ghost Stop was used during your investigation for Infrared Lighting capture.
 Along with this amazing camera, a multiple of 24 infrared lights were used (four built into the camera and a separate Infrared Torch containing 20 lights).
 These were all used to illuminate your video frame with infrared lighting to insure that all possible anomalies can be caught.
-Your investigation may or may not have also used laser grids to accompany this camera to detect any motion.

 - Does the anomaly have the possibility of being an insect based on size, speed, shape?